chanzuckerberg/single-cell/rfcs/RFC-Uploads.md

 The IAM policies bellow will be combined to limit the access of the token generate to only allow the bearer to upload the file in the session policy resource.
-The session policy will be generated at the time of the request, and will use the asset_uuid generated by the server and the dataset_uuid provided in the request.
+The session policy will be generated at the time of the request, and will use the asset_uuid generated by the server and the data set_uuid provided in the request.

 #### Assumed Role IAM Policy
 ```json